mimiyin/coding-for-emotional-impact/Syllabus.md

 ### Week 11: 8 of you will present works-in-progress
 - Aaron, Wyna, Kate, Laura, Susane, Federico, Ken, Alejandro

+#### Presentation Guidelines
+- Prepare a 5-10 minute presentation.
+- What was your original idea?
+Where has it evolved to after a week?
+What have you discarded?
+What have you changed?
+What have you added?
+How has your “narrative” developed?
+- Show something working!
+ - What have you tried?
+ - What did you user test?
+What were the results?
+ - Show a couple of iterations of the work you’ve done.
+What works about them?
+What doesn’t?
+- What’s next?
+ - What are you going to try next?
+ - What do you think you’ll have by the end of the 2nd week?
+- Any questions for the class?
+ - Technical: How should I approach…
+ - Conceptual: What’s more effective…

+- Please be sure to post documentation of your progress to the HW Wiki so we can zip through your work  in a lightning round at the end of class.
+We’ll have about 5 minutes to spend on each person.

 ### Week 12: 8 of you will present final projects
 - Neva, Karam, Zoe, Aankit, Michelle, Sagar, Sam, Regina

+#### Presentation Guidelines
+- Prepare a 5-10 minute presentation.
+- Demo what you’ve done!
+- Walk us through your narrative.
+What are your favorite parts.
+What’s not quite right yet?
+- Tell us how you did it!
+Visual aids, diagrams are always helpful.
+- How’d you get here?
+Did you user test?
+What did you try?
+What did you throw away, what did you keep?
+Show us earlier iterations.
+- Those of you who presented last week, please post a link to video documentation of your final so we can do a round of rapid-fire viewing at the end of class.

 ============================
 ## Grading